KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/26-mirror-reflection.md

     * Is a symbolic representation, not the Self itself—an encoded report of current resonance.

 * **Act of Recognition (L₃ (DM: Noeüs)):**
     The decisive moment of discernment.
-Does the observer accept the reflection as veracious?
-Do they assume responsibility or reject the image?
-The integrity of this act determines trajectory.
+Does the observer receive the reflection as veracious disclosure?
+Do they assume responsibility for what is shown, or reject the image and attack the surface that revealed it?

 * **Outcome:**
     * **Integration (Resonant Return):** Acceptance and realignment.
 The L₂ (SS / SM: Anthra / Nousa) reconciles with the L₃ (DS / DM: Archeus / Noeüs) ideal, leading to therapeutic deconstruction and synthesis.